-Under the Australian Constitution land management is the sole responsibility of State Governments.
+In the Australian Federal framework, State Governments are primarily responsible for land management.
 Each State has a forest service responsible for the management and control of publicly-owned forests, in accordance with Forestry Acts and Regulations.
 Forest management aims to satisfy all reasonable demands by the community on the forest estate including timber production, provision of minor forest products, grazing, protection of native flora and fauna, recreation and watershed protection.